cupnoodle/fluffyes/55-paid-to-free.md

 ## Installing OpenSSL Pod

-We will be using OpenSSL library to perform decryption of the receipt file, we will be using cocoapods to install the 'OpenSSL' pod.
+We will be using OpenSSL library to perform validation and also the data extraction of the receipt file, we will be using cocoapods to install the 'OpenSSL-Universal' pod.